codlark/cls/docs/Syntax.md

 ### Comments

 A comment is a line that starts with a pound sign after any indent.
-Everything after the pound sign is ignored until the end of the line.
+Everything after the pound sign `#` is ignored until the end of the line.

 ## Brik Syntax

 Briks are the programming utility of brikWork, as well as its namesake.
-Briks are used in values and are surrounded by square brackets.
+Briks are used in values and are surrounded by square brackets `[ ]`.
 A brik returns a value, either as a variable brik like `[repeatIndex]` or as a function brik like `[capitalize| ]`.
 Variable briks include column briks which pull values from the data, and user briks  which are defined in the `briks` section.
 The act of turning a brik into a value is called evaluation.
 For a full list of briks provided by brikWork see [Briks](../Briks/).

 Function briks have extra syntax over variable briks in the form of arguments.
 Arguments are values that are used by the brik in order to create the final returned value.
-The brik name and arguments are separated by vertical bars.
+The brik name and arguments are separated by vertical bars `|`.
 Brik arguments are evalutated as part of evalutating the brik, and if the birk returns a value that contains briks they too will be evaluated.

 ### Escapes